dart-lang/language/working/parts-with-imports/feature-specification.md

 and imported names are available from a scope which is the enclosing scope of the library scope.

-A _post-feature library_ splits the library scope into multiple scopes, to allow part files to inherit and override declarations from its parent file's imports separately from the shared top-level declarations.
+A _post-feature library_ splits the library declaration scope into multiple scopes, to allow part files to inherit and override declarations from its parent file's imports separately from the shared top-level declarations.